amanzi/amanzi/doc/input_spec/AmanziInputSpec.rst

 Finally, we specify boundary conditions.
 Again, support is provided for specifying boundary conditions on the phases and/or components simultaneously.
 Boundary conditions for the solutes follow afterward.

-* `"Boundary Conditions`" [list] accepts lists BC-REGION named after the user-defined region that the BC function will apply over
+* `"Boundary Conditions`" [list] accepts labels, BC, of named boundary condition specifications

- * BC-Region accepts a model for phase/component boundary conditions, and a list for solute boundary conditions
+ * BC [list] label for a boundary condition, accepts boundary condition function names, and parameters to specify assigned regions and solute boundary conditions

-  * BC function [list] Parameterized model to specify initial profiles.
+  * Function [list] Parameterized model to specify boundary conditions.
 Choose exactly one of the following: `"BC: Uniform Pressure`", `"BC: Uniform Saturation`", `"BC: Hydrostatic`", `"BC: Flux`", `"BC: Inflow`", `"BC: Impermeable`", `"BC: Zero Flow`" (see below)

+  * `"Assigned Regions`" [Array string] list of regions to which this condition is assigned

   * `"Solute BC`" can accept PHASE (labels of phases defined above)